Ruturajn/cis6730-project/README.md

 Each directory also contains a screenshot showing the verification in action, along with the command that can be used for running these examples.
 Most of these examples have been taken from the [`DejaVu`](https://github.com/havelund/dejavu) repository, with modifications that make these examples work.
 The others are implemented by us based on our understanding of the tool.

+The installation instructions can be found in the [`DejaVu`](https://github.com/havelund/dejavu) repository.